 Step 6: Pay the property taxes in Bali

-To make sure that the transfer is official and that it complies with government regulations, make sure to pay your property taxes in Bali.
-You can hire an accountant to make sure all taxes are paid correctly.
+Pay your property taxes in Bali to ensure that the transfer is official and complies with government regulations.
+You can hire an accountant to ensure that all taxes are paid correctly.
 Ask for recommendations for a trustworthy accountant in your network, and always read online reviews about the accountants’ services before hiring.

 Sell property in Bali with Own Property Abroad